 We park in the main street in Uzès.
 We follow the “3-Wheeler parking strategy”, which consist of parking in a place under surveillance like a parking or in a public place where many can see the car.
 In this case, we do the second option.
 With the car at sight of the curious and people passing by, and other sitting at the café in front of it, the risk of a badge-stealing baboon stealing something from your Morgan is reduced with so many witnesses.

 With the car properly parked, we walk the city.
 It’s a fantastic medieval town, with many impressive buildings, and narrow pedestrian streets between the old stone walls of the medieval houses.

 When we arrive to the Place Aux Herbes, we see many nice terrasses under the shade of the trees.
 We decide to have a light lunch and ask for a salad to share.
 OMG!
 The size and density of the “salade du jour” is impressive!
 Delicious but even too much for two to share.
 We enjoy our time at the terrace, with such a nice and relaxed ambience.

 After lunch and coffee, we continue to walk the old city center.
-Definitely this village is worth a visit.
+Definetely this village is worth a visit.